AG3NTZ3R0/time-series-visualizer/README.md

+# Time Series Visualizer

+This is an original work inspired by one of the five required projects within the freeCodeCamp() Data Analysis with Python certification.
+I am responsible for writing all of the code within the time_series_visualizer.py file.
+The test code was supplied by freeCodeCamp() in order to analyze the required work.
+Below, you will see the prompt for this programming assignment.

 ### Assignment

 For this project you will visualize time series data using a line chart, bar chart, and box plots.
 You will use Pandas, Matplotlib, and Seaborn to visualize a dataset containing the number of page views each day on the freeCodeCamp.org forum from 2016-05-09 to 2019-12-03.
 The data visualizations will help you understand the patterns in visits and identify yearly and monthly growth.